OISF/suricata/doc/userguide/upgrade.rst

   reassembly earlier.
 - New transform ``from_base64`` that base64 decodes a buffer and passes the decoded buffer.
 It's recommended that ``from_base64`` be used instead of ``base64_decode``
+- LDAP parser and logger have been introduced.

 Upgrading 6.0 to 7.0
 --------------------